Explore The World Of Salt Mystic

 But what’s it about?

-Two thousand years ago, the Salt Mystic declared her vision of the forces of history, and how to harness them to shape human events.
-Naraia was the name they gave to the wondrous, sprawling republic that arose from her teachings, encompassing countless thriving civilizations on land, floating on the seas and tethered to the sea floor, and tucked into artificial pockets of space called ‘oriels’.
+Two thousand years ago, the Salt Mystic stumbled from the salt flats declaring her vision of the forces of history and how to harness them to shape human events.
+Naraia: The Infinite Republic was the name they gave to the wondrous, sprawling society that arose from her teachings, encompassing countless thriving civilizations on land, sea, and tucked into pockets of artificial space called oriels.

-The Salt Mystic core game is easy to learn, with the rules heavily illustrated on only ten pages.
+The Salt Mystic core game is a terrain-based tabletop wargame that is easy to learn, with the rules heavily illustrated on only ten pages.
 We wanted to avoid confusing and burdensome background lore, complicated rulebooks that drag on for hundreds of pages, and streams of nameless soldiers impossible to relate to.

 In fact, our original manifesto for the game was: